poojabhat1690/refine-pipeline/README.md

 ## Quickstart

-Please make sure to download annotations and format them before running this script.
-Steps to obtaining an formatting the annotation can be found below.
+Please make sure to download annotations and format them before running this script (examples for annotations for mouse version mm10 and zebrafish version dr11 are here : ).
+Steps to obtaining an formatting the annotation for your favourite organism can be found below.

 The script required to run the whole pipeline is beforeMapping.new.sh